maikszusevics/IT-Security-Support-Bootcamp/Service Desk and Troubleshooting/Service Desk and Ticketing Systems.md

     - Issues affecting revenue streams are prioritised higher.

 - **Priority Classification System:**
-    Use a standard system (e.g., _Low, Medium, High, Critical_) to categorise tickets based on severity and impact.
+    Use a standard system (e.g., Low, Medium, High, Critical) to categorise tickets based on severity and impact.

 - **Service Level Agreements (SLAs):**
     SLAs should include clearly defined response and resolution times for each priority level to ensure timely handling of issues.

 - **Resource Optimisation:**
-    Allocate resources effectively by addressing high-priority issues first—those with the most significant impact on operations.
+    Addressing high-priority issues first, those with the most significant impact on operations.

 ## Ticket Escalation Management